xtaci/libkcp/README.md

 compile and run libkcp(Best with CLion), and watch output.

 ## ***Caveats***
-1. Packet level encryption has not been implemented yet.
+1. Packet level encryption  use CommonCrypto, dose not pass test,need test and debug

 ## ***Troubleshooting***
 1. C++11 is required for compiling.